kyma-incubator/compass/README-PoC.md

 This proof of concept contains Gateway GraphQL server, which communicates via gRPC with Director.
 Gateway delegates all operations to Director, which contains actual business logic.

-From technical point of view, Gateway utilizes connection pool to be easily scaleable. gRPC underneath uses HTTP/2 server-side push, so there is no need to reconnect for every request.
+From technical point of view, Gateway utilizes connection pool to be easily scalable. gRPC underneath uses HTTP/2 server-side push, so there is no need to reconnect for every request.

 ## Run locally